Home Ownership

 • Separate toilet enclosure for privacy

-• Tub (rather than just a shower) in the kids’ bathroom
+• Tub and shower combination in the kids’ bathroom

 • Additional closet space for linens and supplies